yenpangchen/PyCT-optimize/README.md

 blablabla...

-Finally you may want to run the (parallel) unit test (in `unit_test.py`) to ensure the contribution is correct.
+Finally you may want to run the (parallel) integration test (in `integration_test.py`) to ensure the contribution is correct.
 The command is `pytest --workers [# of processes] -x`, and it takes almost 11 minutes to run.

 If you want to create the csv file of the testing result, run `echo "ID|Line Coverage|Missing Lines|Inputs & Outputs" > output.csv2 && dump=True pytest --workers [# of processes] -x && cp /dev/null output.csv && cat *.csv >> output.csv2 && rm -f *.csv && mv output.csv2 output.csv`.
 Make sure there are no existing *.csv files in the current directory before running the test.
 Our file content is separated by "|" since "," is already contained in the data.